Tolu Smith: Professional career

 After going undrafted in the 2024 NBA draft, Smith joined the Detroit Pistons for the 2024 NBA Summer League and on September 17, 2024, he signed with the team.
 However, he was waived on October 17 and on October 29, he joined the Motor City Cruise.
 On January 6, 2025, he signed a two-way contract with the Pistons.
 On April 13, Smith made his NBA debut against the Milwaukee Bucks in the final game of the regular season and scored 14 points with 8 rebounds.
 He became the second Hawaii high school graduate to appear in an NBA game after Red Rocha who last played in 1957.

+On April 7, 2026, the Pistons signed Smith to a two-year, standard contract.